bjasspa/jasspa/microemacs/src/readme.txt

      is $user-path(5) this location may  be changed by defining the environment variable $MEUSERPATH(5).

-     Microsoft Windows users may use  the me32.ini(8) file to define MicroEmacs configuration path and name information.

   User Profile Files
      Files contained in the user profiles typically include:-